mayankpathak10/agv_navigation/ReadMe.md

 1. Develop a custom map in the gazebo.
 	A map containing walls and other obstacles representing industrial workshop scenario is prepared.
 2. Use g-mapping to get occupancy grid of the map.
-	Using the sensors (lidar for gmapping) avaiable on the turtle bot, 2D g-map is prepared.
+	Using the sensors (lidar for gmapping) avaiable on the turtle bot, 2D occupancy grid map is prepared.
 3. Using this map, a path between two given points (Start point and Destination) is calculated using the below path planning algorithm.
 4. Implement Astar algorithm to find the path.
 	A* algorithm is one of the best algorithm to approximate the shortest path between two points on a map or graph.
 At each step, it proceeds by selecting the node which has lowest sum of the two parameters: movement cost from start node to current node, and heuristic distance between current node and goal node.